Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 riff builds a sense of tension, but this is ephemeral as the song blasts through the darkened gates like a horde of demons

 escaping from the Kingdom Below to wreak havoc upon the world of the living.
-This is the grim sound of cold, minimalist Black
+This is the grim sound of cold, minimalist black

-Metal in its purest form, complete with raspy, corpse-like vocals.
+metal in its purest form, complete with raspy, corpse-like vocals.
 This fast-paced track is over far too soon.

 The album draws near its conclusion with "Sadist (Tormentor)".
-This one picks up where
+This one picks up

-is eternal suffering at the fathomless depths.
+punishment is eternal suffering at the fathomless depths.
 The lyrics mirror this sense of doom.

 "But now the sand of time is running out